-Prerequisites or co-requisites: ACCT 211 and (CPTR 106 or CPTR
+Prerequisites: ACCT 211 and (CPTR 106 or CPTR 206) or Co-requisite: ACCT 211

-206) or

-Co-requisite: ACCT 211 Rotation: Every Fall

 This course will effectively prepare students to use information technology for specific business applications.
 The course will include assignments that will necessitate the use of software applications for decision making, business analysis, report and presentation requirements.
 Students will also be exposed to problem-solving techniques to address such assignments.